 What is a social media portfolio?

-A social media portfolio is a collection of your social media work samples that you've done either on a freelance/contract/full-time basis for yourself, for clients, or as part of in-house staff.
+A social media portfolio site comprises your social media work samples that you've done either on a freelance/contract/full-time basis for yourself, for clients, or as part of in-house staff.
 It is proof of your expertise, that you're staying current with social media trends, that you've driven results, and in all likelihood, will be able to do so again for prospective clients.
 A résumé or CV pales in comparison as you cannot showcase your creativity, skills, and expertise for potential employers to trust you.

 As mentioned above, a social media marketing portfolio can be the difference between a client or an employer passing on your profile or not.
 Yes, the market is flourishing, but the competition for these roles is quite high.
-To stand out, you'll need to showcase a track record of successful campaigns that have produced the outcomes your potential client or employer is looking for.
+To stand out, social media managers need to showcase a track record of successful campaigns that have produced the outcomes your potential client or employer is looking for.

-A social media portfolio can demonstrate how you've gone about your work by showcasing the content you created directly.
-A CV or résumé can only highlight where you've worked and a synopsis of the results you've driven.
+A social media manager portfolio can demonstrate how you've gone about your work by showcasing the content you created directly.
+A CV or résumé can only highlight where you've worked (a social media agency, for eg.) and a synopsis of the results you've driven.

 For potential clients, actually being able to see the work that you've done will go a long way in convincing them to pick you.